qlik-oss/core-website/docs/services/qix-engine/script_syntax/12_Geospatial_functions.md

 </tbody>
 </table>

-*Loading map
-data*

-# GeoMakePoint - script and chart function
+## GeoMakePoint - script and chart function

 GeoMakePoint()
 is used in scripts and chart expressions to create and tag a point with